kengz/openai_lab/source/includes/_USAGE.md

 **development** mode:

-- All grunt commands defaults to this mode
+- All grunt commands default to this mode
 - specify your dev experiment in `config/default.json`
-- use only when developing your new algo
+- use only when developing your new algorithms
 - the file-sync is in mock mode (emulated log without real file copying)
 - no auto-notification